millerk22/emc2-labs/EMC2-Labs-Fall/lab02_revised.rst

    for variable in sequence:
       # code to execute

 ``variable`` takes the value of each item in ``sequence`` one by one, then the indented block under the for statement runs for each value of ``variable``.
-Lets think of this as our "for-sequence" loop.
+Let's think of this as our "for-sequence" loop.
 Here is an example,

 .. code-block:: python